rodmcnew/golang-leetcodes/README.md

-The repo contains a list of leetcode.com problems and solutions that Rod has done in Golang.
+The repo contains a list of leetcode.com problems and solutions that Rod has completed in Golang.

 The purpose is to track Rod's progress learning Golang.